osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 ### v1.4 (July 2024)

-Version 1.4 added Ingestion and Query Service support for all data types defined in the Data Platform API including scalars, multi-dimensional arrays, structures, and images.
+Version 1.4 adds Ingestion and Query Service support for all data types defined in the Data Platform API including scalars, multi-dimensional arrays, structures, and images.
 Support is also added to both services for ingesting and querying data with an explicit list of data timestamps to complement the existing support for specifying data timestamps using a SamplingClock (with start time, sample period, and number of samples).
 Both features utilize serialization of the protobuf DataColumn and DataTimestamps API objects as byte array fields of the MongoDB BucketDocument.
 This change improves ingestion performance significantly, while also reducing the MongoDB storage footprint and simplifying the codebase.

+### v1.5 (August 2024)

+With version 1.5, we have now completed the implementation of the initial Data Platform API we defined at the outset for the Core Services.
+This version focuses on adding the remaining unimplemented Ingestion Service features including: unidirectional client-side streaming data ingestion API, API for registering providers, API for querying ingestion request status details, testing for handling of value status information, validation of data ingestion providers, as well as improvements to the performance benchmark framework.
+The java dp-grpc and dp-service projects are updated to use Java 21 and the latest versions of 3rd party libraries.

 ## todo and road map

-### v1.5 planned features (July / August / September 2024)
+### v1.6 planned features (September / October 2024)

+* Develop prototype API and implement export service RPC methods.
+* Add support for additional annotation types, including linked and derived data sets, and post-ingestion calculations.
 * Run more extensive load testing benchmarks.

-* Add support for EPICS status/alarm etc
-* Develop API and implement export service RPC methods.
-* Add support for additional annotation types, including linked and derived data sets, and post-ingestion calculations.
-* Implement API for checking status of asynchronous ingestion requests.
-* Implement API for provider registration.
+### features planned for future releases

 * Build simple data generator for demo and web application development.

-### features planned for future releases

 * Implement mechanism for ingestion data validation.
+* Add API for time-series data query by value status information?
+* Add API for provider metadata query.
 * Add support for authentication and authorization of query and annotation services.
-* Investigate MongoDB database partitioning (sharding) and connection pooling.
+* Investigate MongoDB database clustering (replica sets), partitioning (sharding), and connection pooling.
 * Experiment with horizontal scaling alternatives.
 * Experiment with streaming architecture (e.g., Apache Kafka)